 Porter Five Forces Framework for Payroll Outsourcing

-Vendor Management – Initially, when the offices were small, their payroll processing was done either in-house or through local tax consultancy firms, who used to initially advise them in setting up the operations.
-This resulted in multiple vendors for different countries, bringing in complexities of managing them and ensuring their services comply with country rules and regulation.
+Initially, when the offices were small, their payroll data processing was done either in-house or through local tax consultancy firms, who used to initially advise them in setting up the operations.
+This resulted in multiple vendors for different countries, bringing in complexities of managing them and ensuring their services comply with country rules and regulations.
 The evolving industrial transformation and risks led to the advent of global vendors offering multi-country payrolls, which eventually resulted in risk mitigation.

 Applying Porter Five Forces framework, aspects that need a thorough thought process of organizational think tanks are as follows.